 The wands can recharge their own mystical energy.
 This makes them precious.
-Thus, they are magically recovered from the Ziggurat once the apprentices have been killed, and handed to the newest class.
+Thus, they are magically recovered from the Ziggurat once the apprentices have been killed, and handed to the next class.

 There are tubes filled with a glowing orange liquid along the sides of the legs.
 The alchemical solution can expand or contract when exposed to small quantities of eldritch energy.
 This provides the legs with hydraulic power.

-Under the seat are three giant spider brains, kept in jars of yellow magical liquid.
+Under the seat are three giant spider brains, kept in jars of grey magical liquid.
 These do much of the actual work with balance and coordination.

 She’s got a dime all of the time